a good day to ask yourself, “When did I last spend some quiet time with God?”

 A family needs to share all that life has to offer in order to be healthy.

-God needs quiet time with us as well.
+We need quiet time with God as well.

 Can’t find the time?
 Everything we have or have available to us we have because of God.
 Our very lives and the lives of our spouses and children are possible because of God.
 How can we possibly deny something that costs us nothing to the one who gives us everything?